Nerudas/plg_system_updateserver/README.md

-# plg_system_updateserver
+# System - Update Server Plugin
-System - Update Server Plugin
+Plugin for redirection from all pages of the site, except the update server